Gyuri1/ISE_Endpoints/README.md

 140,00:51:5E:AE:AB:48,Cisco-Device

-# Script can generate a CSV file if you direct the output into a CSV file, like this way:
+# Script can generate a CSV file if you redirect the output into a CSV file, like this way:

 $ python3 ise_endpoints.py profiling_info=true > output.csv